forestgeo/Climate/CONTRIBUTING.md

 5. Database authors will approve pull request and merge changes.
 Delete branch when changes have been merged.

 ## Basic instructions for creating an "issue":
-If you would like to open a discussion on the data or database, suggest changes that you do not feel comfortable making yourself, or report a problem, you may do so by submitting a [Github issue](https://help.github.com/articles/creating-an-issue/).
-Note that issues are visible to all database users/ the public.
+If you would like to open a discussion on the data or database, suggest changes that you do not feel comfortable making yourself, or report a problem, you may do so by submitting a [GitHub issue](https://help.github.com/articles/creating-an-issue/).
+Note that issues are visible to all database users/the public.

+Limited resources preclude us from guarenteeing that we can address all issues that are submitted, but we *do* want to receive them.
+They act as reminders of what we'd like to improve in the Climate Data Portal.
+Thank you for your contributions!

 ## Contact:
 Kristina Anderson-Teixeira (Smithsonian)